nanoframework/nf-interpreter/.devcontainer/README.md

 * `nanoFramework-ESP32` to use the pre build container with all the elements to build ESP32 targets
 * `nanoFramework-TI` to use the pre build container with all the elements to build TI SimpleLink targets
 * `nanoFramework-FreeRTOS-NXP` to use the pre build container with all the elements to build TI SimpleLink targets
+* `nanoFramework-WindowsServer` to use the pre build container with all the elements to build the Virtual nanoCLR targets

 To use the source dockerfile for the respective platform adjust its `devcontainer.json` file and change the `"dockerFile": "Dockerfile.<platform>"` element for the image you would like to use: